-As permitted by the Canadian Securities Administrators (the "CSA") and pursuant to an exemption from the management proxy solicitation requirement received from the Director appointed under the Canada Business Corporations Act, we are using "notice-and-access" to deliver, to both registered and non-registered shareholders, proxy-related materials (such as this Circular and our 2019 annual report, containing our audited consolidated financial statements and the auditors' report thereon and management's discussion and analysis for the year ending on December 31, 2019 (the "Annual Report" and together with the Circular, the "Meeting Materials")).
-Instead of receiving paper copies of the Meeting Materials in the mail, shareholders as of March 12, 2020, the record date for the Meeting (the "Record Date"), have access to the materials online.
-Shareholders received a package in the mail which included a Notice to Shareholders of Great-West Lifeco Inc. Regarding Notice-and-Access for our 2020 Annual Meeting of Shareholders (the "Notice") explaining how to access the Meeting Materials electronically, and how to request paper copies of the Meeting Materials free of charge.
+As permitted by the Canadian Securities Administrators (the "CSA") and pursuant to an exemption from the management proxy solicitation requirement received from the Director appointed under the Canada Business Corporations Act, we are using "notice-and-access" to deliver, to both registered and non-registered shareholders, proxy-related materials (such as this Circular and our 2020 annual report, containing our audited consolidated financial statements and the auditors' report thereon and management's discussion and analysis for the year ending on December 31, 2020 (the "Annual Report")).
+Instead of receiving paper copies of this Circular and the Annual Report in the mail, shareholders as of March 11, 2021, the record date for the Meeting (the "Record Date"), have access to the materials online.
+Shareholders received a package in the mail which included a Notice to Shareholders of Great-West Lifeco Inc. Regarding Notice-and-Access for our 2021 Annual and Special Meeting of Shareholders (the "Notice") explaining how to access this Circular and the Annual Report electronically, and how to request paper copies of each free of charge.
 A form of proxy or a voting instruction form for registered shareholders, or a voting instruction form for non-registered shareholders, was included with the Notice, along with instructions so that you can vote your shares.
 Shareholders are reminded to review this Circular before voting.

-Notice-and-access provides shareholders with faster access to this Circular, helps reduce printing and postage costs and demonstrates environmental responsibility by decreasing the large volume of paper documents generated by printing the Meeting Materials.
+Notice-and-access provides shareholders with immediate access to this Circular, helps reduce printing and postage costs and demonstrates environmental responsibility by decreasing the large volume of paper documents generated by printing these documents.